sssssyf/RTPSeg/README.md

 We confirm that our project can be conducted on Python 3.8, CUDA 11.X or 12.X.

 # Citation
-If you find our work useful in your research, please consider citing:
+If you find our work useful in your research, please consider citing it:

 @article{SUN202625,